Thomas-Jones-Kevin/data_analytics/README.md

 ---

-## 🔷 Power BI Project: Call Centre Dashboard
+## 🔷 Power BI Project: Awesome Chocolate company's Dashboard

 This Power BI report provides a visual breakdown of call centre metrics such as total calls, agent performance, and call resolution trends.